Cuisenaire rods: The Silent Way

+In New Zealand, they are used as part of the immersion-based Te Ataarangi approach for teaching the Māori language, in which they are known as rākau.
+Cuisenaire rods have also been used in multiple works by New Zealand artist Michael Parekowhai.

 Other coloured rods

-Six year olds in class using a Cuisenaire track to explore multiplication.
+Six-year-olds in class using a Cuisenaire track to explore multiplication.
 Note the foreground paper has an error on its first line, and should read 1x5=5, not 1x1=5.